In Depth Baby Product Reviews Led by a Pediatrician

 • Weight/Size tests (5% weighting)

 For our crash testing, we rely on MGA Research, the national testing laboratory that holds the compliance contract for the National Highway Traffic Safety Administration (NHTSA) crash testing protocol used to assess the safety of every car seat sold in the US.
 Every product in our review has been crash-tested to a higher standard than the federal safety standards.
-We specifically chose this time around to run the testing a little faster and on a more modern sled to put the car seats through a more stressful experience.
-We include information on each seat's test for transparency so that you can make the best decision for your family.
+We specifically chose to run the testing faster and on a more modern sled to put the car seats through a more stressful experience.
+For transparency, we include test results for each seat so you can make the best decision for your family.

 infant car seat - the clek liing performed well during crash testing with some of the...